binarymath/pdf_and_api_python/README.md

 ### Prerequisites

-To use PDF2OpenAI, you'll need to have the following installed on your system:
+To use Working with api and manipulating pdf, you'll need to have the following installed on your system:

 - Python 3.6 or higher
 - pypdf2